 Surrender.

 To?
-The emotions in your body, in order to experience healing fully.
+The emotions in your body, to experience healing fully.

-Takeaway: This is one of the books about shadow work that teaches us how to observe and navigate through our emotion-phobic culture.
-The author’s strength is in subjects of grief and how to hold faith in testing times, without losing sight of your spiritual journey.
+Takeaway: This is one of the books about shadow work that teaches us how to observe and navigate our emotion-phobic culture.
+The author’s strength is in the subjects of grief and how to hold faith in testing times without losing sight of your spiritual journey.

 #2 – In the Realm of Hungry Ghosts by Gabor Maté